Skip to content

 Configure a schema provider

-Start by making sure you've configured a schema provider: a Buf Schema Registry, your local development environment, or a Confluent Schema Registry API.
+Start by making sure you’ve configured a schema provider: a Buf Schema Registry or Buf input.

 Don’t forget to configure a schema provider and set topic configurations like buf.registry.value.schema.module and buf.registry.value.schema.message!